 Shades of hate — then, now, tomorrow (an evening of stories and conversations)

 There’s nothing new about hate in California.
 From its earliest days — long before the state’s entry into the union — the territory’s residents have faced prejudice and acts of hate.
-Throughout history, several communities have experienced heightened levels of this — whether for their race, gender, sexuality, national origin, skin tone, physical capabilities or any other factor.
+Throughout history, several communities have experienced heightened levels of this — whether for their race, religion, gender, sexuality, national origin, skin tone, physical capabilities or any other factor.

 Help KPCC, ProPublica and a coalition of organizations create a hate crime database.